jihoon0324/jihoon0324.github.io/_posts/aws/2022-03-18-aws-secoond.md

 2. Subnetting
      What is Subnetting?
+Subnetting is the process of creating a subnetwork (also known as a subnet) within a network.
+Network interfaces and devices within a subnet can communicate with each other directly.
+Routers facilitate communication between different subnets.

 3. Create an Internet gateway

-4.
-5. Making a writing table
+4. Making a writing table

 ---------------------------------------------------------------------------------------